NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sacred Armaments.md

 **Prerequisites** Lastwall Sentry Dedication
 * * *
 Through the power of your faith or the blessing of a priest, your weapons are fully effective against incorporeal creatures.
-Weapons you wield have the effects of a _[[Equipment/Ghost Touch|Ghost Touch]]_ property rune for as long as you wield them.
+Weapons you wield have the effects of a _[[Ghost Touch|Ghost Touch]]_ property rune for as long as you wield them.

 *Source: Pathfinder Lost Omens: Knights of Lastwall* *OGL*